ShreyaNayak7/ECE143_FinalProject/README.md

 This file should be made to have functions that can be used to store data in accessible formats for plotting purposes.

-## Current and/or Recommended Direcories
+## Current and/or Recommended Direcories:

 * Downloaded Data